aipaca-mlops/cxc_datathon/README.md

 Hello students!
 Welcome to CxC Summit's Aipaca Data Challenge.
 You will build an alpaca binary classifier and deploy your model with the Aibro inference tool.

+# Supported Environment
+Python 3.7 and 3.8 are most recommended.
+Other python3 versions may cause unexpected errors.
+Don't use Python 3.10.

 # Getting Started

 ## Step 1: Get an account